RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Details of RoundTable

 \subsection{RoundTable Platform Design}

 In this section, we explain the details of the design in RoundTable by breaking it down to phases.

 \textbf {Input and Initialization} defines each agent for collaboration.
-Each agent will be given a specific $C_i$ and $u_i$, which include the same input user query, information of RoundTable, and the social choice method $F$.
+Each agent will be given a specific $\Omega_i$ and $u_i$, which include the same input user query, information of RoundTable, and the voting rule $F$.
 However, they may have different background, information access, or utility function.
-While $C_i$ and $u_i$ can be defined automatically by agent recruiting or profiling \citep{chen2023agentverse}, we manually define them for simplicity.
+While $\Omega_i$ and $u_i$ can be defined automatically by agent recruiting or profiling \citep{chen2023agentverse}, we manually define them for simplicity.

 \textbf{Message Phase} is the initial stage of the iterative collaboration process, where all agents participate in a simultaneous, open chat conversation.
 During this phase, agents can freely choose recipients based on their context to send messages.
 They can respond to others' questions, share insights, or ask their own questions.
 There are no restrictions on whom to communicate with or what to say.
-Once generated, all messages are updated to $C_i$ for everyone, regardless of the original sender or intended recipients.
+Once generated, all messages are updated to $\Omega_i$ for everyone, regardless of the original sender or intended recipients.
 This process guarantees that all messages are sent simultaneously, makes it has no specific order of communication.
 Since only one message can be sent per iteration, back-and-forth conversations can take place across multiple rounds.

-\textbf{Proposal Phase} allows agents to present a proposal $p_i$, offering a potential solution or response to the user query from their perspective, aiming to fulfil their own goal or maximize the utility.
+\textbf{Proposal Phase} allows agents to present a proposal $p_i$, offering a potential solution or response to the user query from their perspective, aiming to fulfil their individual objective or maximize the utility.
 Before generating a proposal, agents will be asked to do a step by step reasoning, which is by default invisible to other agents.
-Reasoning is designed to give agents a chance to summarize and analyze information in $C_i$.
+Reasoning is designed to give agents a chance to summarize and analyze information in $\Omega_i$.
 The most recent proposal from each agent will be considered as a candidate for voting in the next phase.
-Like the Message Phase, proposals are made simultaneously and will be updated for $C_i$ once everyone has generated a response.
+Like the Message Phase, proposals are made simultaneously and will be updated for $\Omega_i$ once everyone has generated a response.
 Agents also have the option to skip submitting a new proposal; in such cases, their previous proposal will automatically be included among the candidates.